fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 The Pyramid is definitely a difficult dungeon, but the reason I've left it for last mostly has to do with the logistics of navigating it.
 For the most part, it's just a tunnel maze of one-square-wide hallways.
 The problem is, you'll find a handful of non-hostiles here, but because of the utter frustration of waiting for them to get out of your damn way, you're probably going to have to kill them.

-As for those "friendly" humans, Yakuza will ask "Which way out?", but "your guess is as good as mine".
+As for those "friendly" humans, Yakuza will ask "Which way **out**?", but "your guess is as good as mine".
 Another will tell you to sail one sector S, then W, but how did you even get here if you haven't already been to Narawn?

 **Levels 1–4** are arranged as if they are a single floor.
 See my comments on the bottom half of the [Doors Dungeon](#doors-dungeon) for more on how *Deathlord* arranges its dungeon levels in memory to occasionally allow a dungeon floor that's four times the usual size, which is what we have here.
 Exits from the dungeon can be found through false walls in the exterior walls, but they're not all that easy to find.